zammad/zammad-admin-documentation/settings/branding.rst

 .. _zammad-product-name:

-*Product-name*
+Product Name
    Defines the name of the application, shown in the web interface, tabs and title bar of the web browser.

-*Organisation*
+Organization
    Will be shown in the app and is included in email footers.

-*Logo*
+Logo
    Defines the logo of the application, shown in the web interface.

-*Pretty Date*
+Pretty Date
    Defines date format you like the most.